JuliaLang/julia/doc/src/manual/environment-variables.md

 An unsigned 64-bit integer (`uint64_t`) that sets the maximum number of threads available to Julia.
-If `$JULIA_NUM_THREADS` exceeds the number of available physical CPU cores, then the number of threads is set to the number of cores.
-If `$JULIA_NUM_THREADS` is not positive or is not set, or if the number of CPU cores cannot be determined through system calls, then the number of threads is set to `1`.
+If `$JULIA_NUM_THREADS` exceeds the number of available CPU threads (logical cores), then the number of threads is set to the number of CPU threads.
+If `$JULIA_NUM_THREADS` is not positive or is not set, or if the number of CPU threads cannot be determined through system calls, then the number of threads is set to `1`.

 !!! note